 I don't get the shade surrounding this fragrance, it's amazing!
 Chanel is the best fragrance house simply for the fact that they each compliment each other while standing on their own.
 This recent addition has the floral citrusy-ness of Mademoiselle, coupled with the ambery sweetness of Coco, yet it stands apart from them.
 Classed as a night fragrance, I would say it is a lighter version of Coco but still long lasting.
 The base of sandalwood and vanilla really shine, and are complimented beautifully by bergamot and the florally mid notes (jasmine and rose.)
 It is wonderfully balanced, beautifully crafted and is truly one of the top fragrances of the year.
 Also, the bottle is so chic I can't deal.
 A true star.

 I love Coco Noir.
-I also own original Coco in EDP & EDT & lotion -- plus Coco Mlle in EDP & EDT & lotion -- plus all 3 Chances in EDT.
-In my humble opinion, Coco Noir is nothing like black spicy Coco, more similar to fruitchouli Coco Mlle, yet a departure from it also.
+I also own original Coco in EDP & EDT & lotion -- plus Coco Mademoiselle in EDP & EDT & lotion -- plus all 3 Chances in EDT.
+In my humble opinion, Coco Noir is not like the black spicy original Coco -- or Coco Mademoiselle either.

-I have trouble with Coco Mlle's screechy, sharp mandarin orange blast -- I seldom wear it because it distracts & annoys me.
+I have trouble with Coco Mademoiselle's screechy, sharp mandarin orange blast -- I seldom wear it because its orange-spice pungency distracts & annoys me.
 It's just too orange-peppery-spicy for me.
 Chance EDT is too spicy for me also.

 Coco Noir is smoother, mellower, and more wearable (for me) than either Coco Mademoiselle EDP or EDT.
-It's a more well-behaved, toned-down, sophisticated, mature and elegant scent than loud, brashy CM, in my opinion.
+It's a more well-behaved, toned-down, sophisticated, mature and elegant scent than loud, brashy Coco Mademoiselle, in my opinion.
 In fact, it might have been better to give it a different name altogether -- in order to avoid the inevitable comparisions.

 i have mixed feelings about this one.
 I love original Cco but too heavy to wear all the time. so this is a good compromise. it goes on very heavy but he dry down is heavenly.
 Having said that it just smells like Coco diluted out.
 I sampled but not sure if I will buy a whole bottle. very rich and sophisticated.
 Nothing like Premiere which made me weak in the knees. the bottle is beautiful and I think one must wear it with business suits.